hong539/setup_dev_environment/README.md

 # setup_dev_environment

+* This is My experience with so many fields.
+* Feel free to fork My notes. :)
-Prepare my dev-enviroment on a Linux machine(Could be a physical or virtual machine) and use vscode with ssh plugin to connect this.
+* Prepare my dev-enviroment on a Linux machine(Could be a physical or virtual machine) and use vscode with ssh plugin to connect this.

 ## Linux distribution/languages/shell/CLI (command line tools)/skills/tools...etc?